tercodiablo/tercodiablo/README.md

 ## Hi there I'm tercodiablo

-+ 🌱 Currently learning REACT + JS Vanilla.
++ 🌱 Currently learning REACT + JS Vanilla and Im also a blender enthusiast
-+ 👀 I’m interested in web dev and motion graphics
++ 👀 I’m interested in web dev and motion graphics,
-+ 👯 I would like to collaborate on video games and virtual reality ambients.
++ 👯 I would like to collaborate on interactive and virtual reality ambients.
-+ ⚡ Likes: Motion, stickers, ghostly sounds.
++ ⚡ Likes: slowmotion, stickers, sea sounds.
-+ 📧 Contact me at: tercodiablo@outlook.com
++ 📧 Contact me at: naielcatar@gmail.com